-|Body height||168 cm||155 cm|
+|Body height||167 cm||155 cm|

 |HIV / Aids||0.01%||0.03%|

 * The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.

-* DTP is a three times combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.
+* DTP is a combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.

 Medical suppliesMedical care provided by doctors and hospitals in Burundi is below average compared to the world population.
-The country provides 0.8 hospital beds per 1000 inhabitants.
-The worldwide average here is 2.7 beds and within the EU there are even 5.6 beds for every 1000 inhabitants.
+The country provides 0.8 hospital beds per 1,000 inhabitants.
+The global mean here is 2.9 beds.
+Within the EU, 4.6 beds are available for every 1,000 residents.

 Through medical care, the mortality rate of major known diseases can be reduced as far as possible.
-For example, only about 23 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) currently die.
+For example, only about 25 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) currently die.